darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 ### 1. Methodology

 This section outlines the systematic approach taken to address the multi-class bird species classification problem using the Caltech-UCSD Birds 200 (CUB-200) dataset.
-The methodology encompasses data preparation, model selection, training strategy, and techniques for mitigating overfitting.
+The methodology encompasses data preparation, model selection, training strategy and techniques for mitigating overfitting.

 #### 1.1.
 Dataset and Pre-processing